Rather than starting from scratch, with the complete demolition of the old structure, the key to a stadium’s transformation could lie in a new roof.

 A striking example of a fully retractable roof structure is Melbourne’s 55 000-seat Etihad Stadium.
 One of Australia’s leading multi-purpose venues catering to major sporting and entertainment events has a natural turf maintained in a healthy condition through the large opening of the stadium’s roof.
 This roof takes only eight minutes to close.

-Melbourne’s Etihad Stadium (picture left) features a fully retractable roof that takes only eight minutes to close.
+Melbourne’s Etihad Stadium (picture right) features a fully retractable roof that takes only eight minutes to close.

 While the roof is often the key structural element in re-lifing a stadium, it is also the most demanding structure, requiring huge architectural and structural engineering effort.
 Close collaboration within the project team is essential: architectural expression must meet the functional requirements and engineers must be collaborative, to achieve the vision within budget.